growilabs/growi-docs/docs/en/admin-guide/management-cookbook/attachment.md

 Upload attached files to Google Cloud Storage specified in environment variables.
 The setting procedure is as follows.

-1. Refer to [GCP Docs](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and get JSON file of GCP service account.
+1. Refer to [GCP Docs](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and get the JSON file of GCP service account.

-2. Set the following environment as below variables and rebuild app.
+2. Set the following environment variables as below and rebuild the app.

 - `FILE_UPLOAD` : 'gcs'
 - `GCS_API_KEY_JSON_PATH` : [Path of the JSON file of GCP service account key (as seen from the root directory of GROWI server)]